 One of The Bend’s signature summer events, Art Beat on Aug.
-15 is a great way to check out work from the local arts community.
-The event typically draws around 10,000 visitors to peruse handcrafted pieces, listen to music and taste food.
+21 is a great way to check out work from the local arts community.
+The event typically draws visitors from across the region to browse handcrafted pieces, listen to music and taste food.
 You can window shop for free.
 But be warned: You might be inspired to buy.

 Arts on the Race

-An extension of Art Beat, local artists display (and sell) their work along the East Race in downtown South Bend as rafting takes place nearby.
-This takes place the first Saturday of the month during summer — June, July and August.
-Curious about rafting down the East Race too?
-It’s not free, but is certainly one of The Bend’s biggest attractions.
+An extension of Art Beat, local artists display (and sell) their work along the East Race in downtown South Bend as rafting happens nearby.
+Here are the dates for Arts on the Race for 2021: